Interstate 495 (New York): Suffolk County

 By 1958, it was estimated that the entire highway would not be completed until 1970.
 Real-estate developers believed that the LIE's construction was not proceeding quickly enough, and Suffolk County's supervisors also advocated for the highway to be completed as soon as possible.
 Bidding for the first section of the LIE in Suffolk County, from the Nassau border to NY 110 in Melville, began in February 1960.
 Supporters of the highway believed that its completion would reduce traffic on Long Island's west–east arterial roads.
 Over the next decade, the completion of the LIE in Suffolk County spurred significant population growth in communities along its route.

 Over one-third of the LIE within Suffolk County—a 15 mi section from Melville to Veterans Memorial Highway (now NY 454) near Islandia—was opened to traffic between 1962 and 1963.
 A 5 mi extension of the LIE from Oyster Bay Road to NY 110 opened in August 1962, bringing the highway into Suffolk County.
 The rest of the highway to Islandia was constructed simultaneously.
 A 3.5 mi extension from NY 110 to Deer Park Road opened in October 1962, followed the next month by another 2.7 mi segment from Deer Park Road to Commack Road.
 A further 6.5 mi extension opened to NY 454 in August 1963.

-Three more sections of the LIE, rom Islandia to exit 71 near Riverhead, were completed in 1969 and 1970.
-A discontinuous section of highway between William Floyd Parkway and exit 71 opened in June 1969 and was extended west to Holbrook in December 1969.
-A 6 mi segment between Horse Brook Road and Holbrook, connecting the two sections of the LIE, continued for several months.
+Three more sections of the LIE, from Islandia to exit 71 near Riverhead, were completed in 1969 and 1970.
+The 5.3 mi segment from Veterans Memorial Highway to Patchogue–Holbrook Road was opened on October 27, 1966, by governor Nelson Rockefeller.
+The discontinuous section of highway between William Floyd Parkway and exit 71 opened in June 1969 and was extended west to Holbrook in December 1969.
+A 6 mi segment between Horseblock Road and Holbrook, connecting the two sections of the LIE, continued for several months.
 After this section opened on June 9, 1970, the LIE was continuous between Manhattan and Riverhead.
 There were delays in constructing the easternmost 2 mi of the LIE from exit 71 to CR 58.
 The extension to CR 58 opened to traffic on June 28, 1972.